Graveyard of Empires - Chapter 2

 Heat rose in his cheeks.
 "You think you know me," he replied, "because we're friends.
 But don't pretend like you understand my mind."

-“You were close to him,” she said.
-“He looked up to you as a mentor, and you helped teach him.”
+"You were close with him," she said.
+"You helped and taught him."

-“That doesn’t mean I’m responsible for his mistakes,” Wade said.
-“I know my place, and I’m content with my lot in life.
-Now, if you’ll excuse me, I have some actual problems to deal with without you lecturing me.”
+"That doesn't mean I'll make his mistakes," Wade said.
+"I know my place, and I'm content with my lot.
+Now, if you'll excuse me, I have some actual problems to deal with without you lecturing me."

 Vivian nodded.
 "I'll gather my things and be at your ship in three hours."

-Wade didn’t reply but instead walked away.
-His hands were clenched and he felt anger.
-But he was also terrified.
-He was afraid of what would happen to his daughter, but he was just as afraid of what would happen to him when the Minister found out he’d been hiding her from the Ministry.
+Wade didn't reply, but instead walked away.
+His hands were clenched and his jaw tight.
+But the anger was only a surface layer—underneath it, his pulse hammered and his throat had gone dry.
+What would happen to his daughter?
+What would happen to him when the Minister found out he'd been hiding her?

 Best case scenario, they would just kill him.

-Two hours had passed and Argus Wade had nothing to show for it.
+Two hours had passed and Wade had nothing to show for it.

-He sat in his study—it was a plain gray room with a desk stacked with forms and data pads—and listened to the silence.
-His palms were sweaty, and he couldn’t seem to get enough air into his lungs.
-He’d felt lightheaded and weak ever since Vivian told him the Ministry had found his daughter.
+He sat in his study—it was a plain gray room with a desk stacked with forms and datapads—and listened to the silence.
+His palms were sweaty and he couldn't get enough air into his lungs.
+Since Vivian's news, the room had tilted and refused to right itself.

-It was an intractable problem, something he’d always known was possible but believed couldn’t happen.
-His stomach was upset, and he was fighting back panic as he thought out possible solutions to his problem.
+It was an intractable problem, something he'd always known was possible but believed couldn't happen.
+His stomach churned and panic crept in at the edges as he thought out possible solutions to his problem.

 In fact, virtually anything he did would generate a report that would get him killed.